WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/quick_start.rst

 For this quick start, we assume you already have an entry point, or a single place in time where you'd like to load and instantiate .Command.

-1) Decide where you'd like to create and maintain your profile session
+1) Decide upon your entry point for .Command.
+This will be where you load .Command.
 2) Add the required using

     .. code-block:: c#